allaremean/LeagueTable/README.md

 # LaLiga Table

-A gorgeous, full-stack application simulating a digital football league system.
+A full-stack application simulating a football league system.
 This project features an **ASP.NET Core Web API** back-end powered by Entity Framework,  integrated with a  **Angular** front-end dashboard.

 ## 🚀 Features